 You are eligible to apply to the Booth Scholars program if you are in your final year of your undergraduate or joint undergraduate and master’s degree program.

-The essays and responses required as part of your application to the Scholars program are different from those required for the traditional MBA.
+The essays and responses required as part of your application to the Scholars program are different from those required for the traditional Chicago Booth MBA program.
 The questions for deferred enrollment focus on your career intentions before starting the MBA.

 Here are the current essay prompts for admission to the Booth Scholars program.